pallas/libite/README.md

  * kruskal --- Read (from, to, cost) tuples on std::cin, perform Kruskal's algorithm on the graph, & write edges composing a minimum spanning tree to std::cout.
- * ordersort --- Read ints on std::cin, sort via order, & write to std::cout.
+ * mergesort --- Read ints on std::cin, sort via queue::sorter, & write to
+   std::cout.
  * tarjan --- Read (from, to) tuples on std::cin, perform Tarjan's algorithm on the graph, & write sets of strongly connected components to std::cout, one set per line.